sfdcbrewery/sriharideep.github.io/_posts/2018-10-24-SalesforceFilesContentDataModel.md

 ### Customer and Partner Portal users must have the “View Content in Portal” permission to query content in libraries where they have access.

 As mentioned in the previous post Files are here to replace Attachments in Salesforce.
-If document is uploaded in Salesforce Lightning experience today, it becomes part of Files/Content in Salesforce.
-Files can be shared across objects which means having a attachment with multiple parents.
-We all being uploading attachment in different ways one and of the ways is via Apex.
+If a document is uploaded in Salesforce Lightning experience today, it becomes part of Files/Content in Salesforce.
+Files can be shared across objects which means having an attachment with multiple parents.
+We all upload attachments in different ways and one of the many ways is via Apex.
 Each time a file is uploaded a new record of ContentDocument object gets created.
-Content Version who is child of ContentDocument is required to perform programmatic actions on Files.
+Content Version who is a child of ContentDocument is required to perform programmatic actions on Files.

 ```
 String yourFiles = 'Lets assume this is your binary string of the files';